-Google the challenges faced by your immigrant ancestors.
-Learn about the migration routes they took to their new home or to their next destination.
+Google the challenges that were faced by your immigrant ancestors.
+Learn about the migration routes they took to their new home or their next destination.

 Start Talking to Relatives

-Whether on the phone or in person, be prepared to go with the flow of conversation to encourage a stream of consciousness accessing memory that releases small pieces of information.
+Whether on the phone or in person, be prepared to go with the flow of conversation to encourage a stream of consciousness.
+Interviewing is a great way to access memories.
+This will help to release small pieces of information.

 Build relationships with others

 There may be co-workers who share your ancestry, relatives, or people who knew your family members